Willmore surfaces in spheres via loop groups $I$: generic cases and some examples: Willmore surfaces in

-Now we introduce the notion of the so-called ``dual Willmore surface", which is of essential importance in Bryant's and Ejiri's description of Willmore two-spheres. \begin{definition} (\cite{Bryant1984}, \cite{Ejiri1988}, \cite{Ma}) Let $y:M\rightarrow S^{n+2}$ be a Willmore surface with $M_0$ the set of umbilical points of $y$.
-A map $\hat{y}=[\hat{Y}]:M\setminus M_0\rightarrow S^{n+2}$ is called a ``dual Willmore surface" of $y$, if $\hat{Y}(p)\in V_p$ for any $p\in M\setminus M_0$ and either $\hat{y}$ is a point, or $\hat{y}$ has the same conformal Gauss map as $y$ on $M\setminus M_0$, (and hence $\hat{y}$ is also Willmore on the points where it is an immersion). \end{definition} There exist many Willmore surfaces (\cite{Ba-Bo}, \cite{Bryant1982}, \cite{Bryant1984}, \cite{Ejiri1988}, \cite{Le-Pe-Pin}, etc.) which admit dual Willmore surfaces.
+Now we introduce the notion of the so-called ``dual Willmore surface", which is of essential importance in Bryant's and Ejiri's description of Willmore two-spheres. \begin{definition} (\cite{Bryant1984}, page 399 of \cite{Ejiri1988}) Let $y:M\rightarrow S^{n+2}$ be a Willmore surface and $Gr$ its conformal Gauss map.
+Let $M_0$ denote the set of umbilical points of $y$.
+A conformal map $\hat{y}:M\setminus M_0\rightarrow S^{n+2}$ which does not coincide with $y$ is called a ``dual surface" of $y$, if either $\hat y$ reduces to a point or on an open dense subset of $M\setminus M_0$ the map $\hat y$ is an immersion and the conformal Gauss map $Gr_{\hat{y}}$ of $\hat{y}$ spans at all points the same subspace as $Gr_y$ (Clearly, $\hat{y}$ then also is a Willmore surface). \end{definition} There exist many Willmore surfaces (\cite{Ba-Bo}, \cite{Bryant1982}, \cite{Bryant1984}, \cite{Ejiri1988}, \cite{Le-Pe-Pin}, etc.) which admit dual Willmore surfaces.
 But in general a Willmore surface in $S^{n+2}$ may not admit a dual surface.
 To describe Willmore surfaces having dual surfaces, Ejiri introduced the so-called {\em S-Willmore surfaces} in \cite{Ejiri1988}.
-For this paper it is convenient to define S-Willmore surfaces as follows (see also \cite{Ma2005}): \begin{definition} (\cite{Ejiri1988}) A Willmore immersion $y:M\rightarrow S^n$ is called an S-Willmore surface if on any open subset $U$, away from the umbilical points, the conformal Hopf differential $\kappa$ of $y$ satisfies
+For this paper it is convenient to define S-Willmore surfaces as follows (see also \cite{Ma2005}): \begin{definition} (\cite{Ejiri1988}) A Willmore immersion $y:M\rightarrow S^{n+2}$ is called an S-Willmore surface if on any open subset $U$, away from the umbilical points, the conformal Hopf differential $\kappa$ of $y$ satisfies $D_{\bar{z}}\kappa || \kappa,\ ~\hbox{ i.e. }\ D_{\bar{z}}\kappa+\frac{\bar{\mu}}{2}\kappa=0~\hbox{ for some } \mu:U\rightarrow \mathbb{C}. $ \end{definition}